-Q: Is system a set of interacting or interdependent component parts forming a complex or intricate whole? ¶
+Q: Is system a regularly interacting or interdependent group of items forming a unified whole? ¶

 A: Yes, A major concern of the social sciences is the problem of order.